IS COLOMBIA SAFE?

-5 MILLION PEOPLE CAN'T BE WRONG - Almost 5 million international travelers visit this land of jungles, beaches, volcanoes, and fertile valleys, every single year, and 99% of them go home with only exceptional memories of a once-in-a-lifetime adventure.
+5 MILLION PEOPLE CAN'T BE WRONG - Over 5 million international travelers visit this land of jungles, beaches, volcanoes, and fertile valleys, every single year, and 99% of them go home with only exceptional memories of a once-in-a-lifetime adventure.

 ROAD CONDITIONS - We don’t recommend you ride after sunset, for reasons all experienced adventure bikers know all too well.
 Road conditions can deteriorate quickly and catch you off-guard, it’s much easier to lose your way (super fun during the day but not so much in pitch-black darkness), and your chances of (literally) running into wildlife, dogs, cattle, donkeys - or undesirable members of society – also increase exponentially.
 You can remove 90% of dangers simply by making sure you are off the bike, and off the road, by the time the sun has set.